siberianfox/tinygwiki/TinyG-Start.md

 If you want to reporgram (flash) TinyG you need a PDI capable programmer to talk to the Atmel xmega chip.
 We use the [Atmel AVRISP MKII](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) which is available from Mouser Electronics for roughly $35.00.
 This is needed to apply firmware updates on TinyG.
 We are also testing a boot loader that will program over the USB port, but it's not out yet.<br>

-### Wiring TinyG
+### Connecting TinyG
-At this point you can move on to [Wiring TinyG](https://github.com/synthetos/TinyG/wiki/Wiring-TinyG)
+At this point you can move on to [Connecting TinyG](https://github.com/synthetos/TinyG/wiki/Connecting-TinyG)